Anonymous-Humanoid/source-inspector/README.md

 - Run `npm install` to install dependencies
 - To build the extension, start a development server:
   - For users, run `npm run start:prod` to run in production mode.
+    This will create a folder `dist` containing the built extension.
   - For developers, run `npm run start:dev` or `npm start` to run in development mode.
 They are equivalent.
+    This will create a folder `build` containing the built extension.
 - Optionally, when the server says that webpack has compiled successfully, you can stop the server.
 (Ctrl+C, or Command+C on Mac) It's only necessary to keep it running if you plan on making changes